aimms/how-to/Articles/299/299-change-account-pro.rst

 We'll go step-by-step in more detail below.

-Stopping the Service in PRO
+Stopping the Service in AIMMS PRO On-Premise
 ---------------------------

 Before making changes to the service, it is a good idea to stop those services.